BITSS-OPA/onboarding_ras/opa_ppro.md

     - Email the oppossing organization and ask to assess accuracy of this benefits and costs.
 If they disagree, ask to provide their best estimates.
  5. Repeat 4 for the other organization.

  Create example with minimum wage.

+- Whenever I assign a task different from above, I will send an email to the group track asking for volunteers.
+If no voluteers, I choose randomly within all group, if more volunteers than slots I choose randomly within volunteers.

  - Requires: capability of reading reports, identifying key information, good comunitcaion and synthesis skills.